arctern-io/arctern-bootcamp/nytaxi_en/README.md

 We can see that trips with straight-line distances greater than 20 kilometers are also from the city center to a farther away place.

-Now you have completed the analysis of NYC taxi data on transaction amount and straight-line distance, for more functions please refer to **[Arctern API](https://arctern.io/docs/versions/v0.2.x/development-doc-cn/html/api/pandas_api/pandas_api.html)**。
+Now you have completed the analysis of New York City Taxi dataset on transaction amount and straight-line distance, for more functions please refer to **[Arctern API](https://arctern.io/docs/versions/v0.2.x/development-doc-cn/html/api/pandas_api/pandas_api.html)**。